 Recommended by wildlife naturalists and birders, Living Squad Kids Binoculars look like a toy but come with serious optics.
 We got these for JJ’s 6th birthday and he brings them on every hike.
 If you find binocular specs a bit overwhelming, I have a whole post on how to sort through kids’ binoculars options.

 Kids like to mimic their parents, and ours see us taking way too many photos all the time!
-We gave the boys their own digital cameras to document our trips and outings from their own perspective.
+We gave the boys their own digital cameras to document our trips and outings from their own perspectives.
 It’s also helpful to have them document cool finds while explaining the “leave it better than you found it” principle.

 A real compass belongs in every adventurer’s pack.
 Whether introducing orienteering and geocaching or just wanting them to know how to find their way back home, kids are always excited to have some “real” tools like this in their toolkit.